THIS RECIPE IS SPONSORED BY ARBOR TEAS | OPINIONS ARE MY OWN

 - Once the salmon is done, flake it with a fork to break it down into bite-sized pieces.

-- Place the rice in a large bowl and top with the salmon and your selection of savory ingredients.
+- Place the rice in a large bowl and top with the salmon, pour tea over the salmon and rice, and your selection of savory ingredients.

 - Add soy sauce to broth if desired.